← return to practice.dsc10.com

 your answers anywhere.

-problems here in the live discussion section; the problems we don’t
+these problems during the discussion section; the problems we don’t

 cover can be used for extra practice.